Student Travel Programs

 Educational Discovery Tours’s Flagship Educational Tours Program provides teachers with the ability to bring California Educational Tours to life for students and parents.
 Our curriculum-driven educational tours allow students to learn through hands-on, highly interactive experiences.
 Your students will see their classroom studies come to life as they follow the footsteps of the most important figures in California History.

-Students will experience government in action when they explore the California State Capitol building, discover the impact that the Transcontinental Railroad had on California and the nation during their visit to the Railroad Museum and identify the differences between modern education and the past when they participate in a lesson at the Old Schoolhouse Museum.
+On their educational California educational tour, students will experience government in action when they explore the California State Capitol building, discover the impact that the Transcontinental Railroad had on California and the nation during their visit to the Railroad Museum and identify the differences between modern education and the past when they participate in a lesson at the Old Schoolhouse Museum.

 When your students arrive at Marshall Park, the first gold discovery site in California, our authentic history presenters greet your group and bring history to life.
 Students pan for gold on the American River with our exclusive certified geologist.
 Each student receives a vial and gold pouch to store and keep the gems they find.